 You tend to shift blame or not accept responsibility

-Some people are in the habit of automatically blaming mistakes on others or making excuses when they err, explains Hernandez.
+Some people have the bad habit of automatically blaming mistakes on others or making excuses when they err, explains Hernandez.
 But nothing makes you less promotable than failing to accept responsibility when you make a mistake—or shifting the blame to another person or circumstance.
 “Employers want employees who know how to accept responsibility when they make a mistake—people who offer a solution to the problem, correct it, and move forward with a plan in place to prevent the mistake from happening again,” she says.
 “We all make mistakes—it’s how we learn and grow—but it’s what we do about the mistake and how we move forward that can be the determining factor between getting a promotion or not.”
 Try some of these easy ways to get your boss to trust you.

 You dress very unprofessionally

 Even if your place of work doesn’t have a dress code, you should try to follow this dress-for-success advice.
 “Good grooming is key,” says Jones.
 “Even if your workplace is casual, make sure you come in bathed and wearing clean clothes.”
 Remember the saying: Dress for the job you want, not the job you have.
 This is where it comes into play.
 “If you want to move up, dress for the role you want.
 Change your appearance.
 Look the part, smell the part and go for it.”